danielscholl-osdu/indexer/docs/tutorial/IndexerService.md

 * Required roles

   Indexer service requires that users (and service accounts) have dedicated roles in order to use it.
-Users must be a member of `users.datalake.viewers` or `users.datalake.editors` or `users.datalake.admins`, roles can be assigned using the [Entitlements Service](/solutions/osdu/tutorials/core-services/entitlementsservice).
+Users must be a member of `users.datalake.viewers` or `users.datalake.editors` or `users.datalake.admins`, `users.datalake.ops` roles can be assigned using the [Entitlements Service](/solutions/osdu/tutorials/core-services/entitlementsservice).
 Please look at the API documentation for specific requirements.

   In addition to service roles, users __must__ be a member of data groups to access the data.